-After an event, the Clerk of the Course or Stewards in the case of a protest may instruct that vehicles shall be placed in the possession of the promoters/organisers for examination by the scrutineers to determine if they comply with the regulations.
+After an event, the Clerk of the Course or Stewards in the case of a protest may instruct those vehicles to be impounded for examination by the scrutineers and/or appointed technical consultant for examination by the scrutineers to determine if they comply with the regulations.
 Any vehicles failing to comply shall be excluded from the results of the event.
 Refusal to submit a vehicle for scrutiny as directed shall result in automatic exclusion and further disciplinary action.
 All nuts, bolts and component parts on each vehicle's suspension system, chassis and running gear must be secured with either lock nuts, lock washers or split pins.
 All nuts and bolts must have full threat engagement.